-Research Assistants must commit to one week of intensive oral history training from June 4 – June 8, 2018 at the SOHP, followed by nine weeks of field research, for an expected total of 200 hours inclusive of the bootcamp.
+Field researchers must commit to one week of intensive oral history training in late May 2019 at the SOHP, followed by nine weeks of field research, for an expected total of 200 hours inclusive of the bootcamp.
 See below for more detailed information on the research topics.

-The SOHP is initiating a major new research initiative on health, illness, and medical care in the South.
-We are beginning our research in North Carolina in summer 2018.
+The SOHP is undertaking Stories to Save Lives, a major research initiative on health, illness, and medical care in the south.
+We began research in North Carolina in summer 2018.
 By recording and documenting oral histories with North Carolinians about their attitudes, beliefs, and thoughts about healthcare in their communities, we hope to assist providers and physicians with qualitative data to bridge gaps and deficiencies in care, and assist in patients’ engagement with care across the state.
-By collaborating with partners such as UNC’s School of Medicine and the Gillings School of Global Public Health, it is our hope that these stories will not only be archived at SOHP, but will begin to build a model of oral history research and training that can make a real difference in ensuring quality care in our state’s urban and rural communities.
+By collaborating with partners such as UNC’s School of Medicine and the Gillings School of Global Public Health, it is our hope that these stories will not only be archived at SOHP, but will begin to build a model of oral history research and training that can make a real difference in ensuring quality care in our state’s diverse communities.

 Southern Mix: Asian and Asian American Voices in the South

-Southern Mix was inspired by Asian American UNC alumni, and focuses on collecting oral histories from Asian and Asian American residents of the Triangle, of North Carolina, and of the larger region of the South.
-For this project, the SOHP is collaborating with the Carolina Asia Center and the Alumni Committee for Racial and Ethnic Diversity to gather these personal biographies.
+Southern Mix was inspired by Asian American UNC alumni and focuses on collecting oral histories from Asian and Asian American residents of the Triangle, of North Carolina, and of the larger region of the South.
+For this project, the SOHP is collaborating with the Carolina Asia Center and the Alumni Committee for Racial and Ethnic Diversity (ACRED) to gather these personal biographies.
 This project will include a wide range of stories of escape, immigration, and cultural assimilation.
 Students may propose their own research focus or rely on advice from SOHP and our partners.
 This award is made possible by the Carolina Asia Center.

 - Describe your experience with oral history.

-- What unique and specific skills would you bring to the SOHP and this summer research?
+- What unique and specific skills would you bring to the SOHP’s summer research?